 “Confidence among CEOs waned in the third quarter,” said Lynn Franco, Director of Economic Indicators at The Conference Board.
 “However, expectations for the U.S., Europe and India remain positive.
 Short-term expectations for Brazil remain subdued, as does the outlook for Japan, but sentiment regarding China’s prospects has deteriorated considerably.
 Regarding spending plans, the results were mixed.
 More than a quarter of chief executives report increasing their companies’ capital spending plans since January, while 20 percent say they have scaled back spending.”

-CEOs’ appraisal of current economic conditions was more positive than last quarter.
-Approximately 55 percent claim conditions were better compared to six months ago, up from 52 percent in the fourth quarter of 2014.
-However, business leaders’ assessment of conditions in their own industries declined.
-Now, just 35 percent say conditions in their own industries have improved, compared with 43 percent last quarter.
+CEOs’ assessment of current economic conditions was considerably less positive than in the second quarter.
+Now, just 19 percent say conditions are better compared to six months ago, down from 46 percent last quarter.
+Likewise, business leaders’ assessment of conditions in their own industries was less positive, with just 18 percent claiming conditions in their own industries have improved, compared with 49 percent in the previous quarter.

 CEOs are also less optimistic regarding the short-term outlook than earlier this year.
 Slightly over 22 percent of business leaders expect economic conditions will improve over the next six months, down from 38 percent last quarter.
 Expectations for their own industries were also more pessimistic, with less than 17 percent of CEOs anticipating an improvement versus 40 percent in the second quarter.